gavinatthu/10601ML/README.md

 This is the repo of the assignments of [CMU Mechine Learning 10601 (21Fall)](http://www.cs.cmu.edu/~mgormley/courses/10601/).
 Mainly implemented with Python and Numpy.

-Aim to help Silvia with her mastery of programming and PRML skills, so as me.
-Silvia has explanation and ownership of the codes, and Gavin guides her with algorithmn understanding and model optimization.
-If you find the repo useful, please star us.

 ### Assignment 1:
 - [x] Decision Stump